 - University of Birmingham

-- Arts and Law, Lectures Talks and Workshops, Research
+- Arts and Law, International, Lectures Talks and Workshops, Research

 Meaning in life is one of the most fundamental philosophical problems, discussed for centuries.
 Is there any meaning in life?
 If so, how can we find it?
 Can life be meaningful if death is the ultimate end of our existence?
 How is meaning related to well-being and happiness?
 What are the moral implications of philosophical debates on meaning in life?
 Can life be objectively meaningful, or can it only be subjectively meaningful?
 Is there any link between religious faith and meaning?
 What do we mean by ‘meaning’ in the first place?

 The aim of the conference is to address these fundamental questions from a wide range of philosophical perspectives.
 Potential topics could include, but not be limited to: philosophical approaches to meaning in/of life; the relationship between death and meaning; anti-natalism and nihilism; procreation; spiritual, religious and psychological implications of meaning; metaphysical and epistemological issues concerning meaning; meaning in applied ethics, bioethics and environmental ethics; meaning in religious and philosophical traditions around the world; implications of meaning for health.

 The full programme will be published here closer to the conference, but in the meantime you can download a PDF of our confirmed keynote speakers and other talks, including their submitted abstracts.

 Presentations will be a combination of live (using Zoom) and pre-recorded talks (via YouTube).
 There will also be the opportunity to benefit from our shared social space (using Slack) for conference delegates to interact with one another and the speakers, to comment on and discuss presentations and areas of common academic interest.

 We appreciate the experience of an online event will be new to many of you so please see below for our online conference 'frequently asked questions' (FAQ's) and further information including how to register.